We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Since The Navigator, Peirse has spent extended periods living outside of New Zealand.
 At the end of 1989, she began two years with the Melbourne Theatre Company, then spent nine years in Sydney, followed by three in the United Kingdom.

-While in Australia Peirse was invited home to work on 1994‘s Heavenly Creatures, based on a true-life friendship between two Christchurch-based teenagers which ultimately resulted in matricide.
-Bowled over by the “magnificent” script by Peter Jackson and Fran Walsh and its portrait of a disintegrating mother-daughter relationship, she signed on to play Pauline Parker’s unfortunate mother Honorah.
+While in Australia Peirse was invited home to work on 1994‘s Heavenly Creatures, based on a true-life friendship between two Christchurch-based teenagers which ended in matricide.
+Bowled over by Peter Jackson and Fran Walsh's "magnificent" portrait of a disintegrating mother-daughter relationship, she signed on to play Pauline Parker’s unfortunate mother Honorah.
 She also did double duties on set, working as an acting coach to newcomer Melanie Lynskey, who played her screen daughter.

 Peirse’s empathetic performance won the 1995 NZ Film Award for Best Supporting Actress, plus a nomination at America’s Chlotrudis awards.
 Heavenly Creatures made it onto more than 30 ‘best films of the year’ lists.
 Amidst a rush of rhapsodic reviews, Variety’s David Rooney argued that her portrait of the quietly tragic mother was "terrific".

-The following decade Peirse returned home, having been won over by another memorable script: beachside coming of age tale Rain, based on the novel by Kirsty Gunn.
-For Peirse, playing the sophisticated, unsatisfied Kate was the type of role she had done on stage, but never on film.
+The following decade Peirse returned home, having been won over by a bigger role in another memorable script: beachside coming of age tale Rain, based on a Kirsty Gunn novel.
+Playing the sophisticated, unsatisfied Kate was the type of role she had done on stage, but never on film.
 Though critical of the character’s lack of parental responsibility, Peirse enjoyed the lack of domesticity.
-“It was wonderful because most roles for women in their 40s are about serving the needs of others in terms of cups of tea and coffee”.
+"It was wonderful because most roles for women in their 40s are about serving the needs of others in terms of cups of tea and coffee”.

-Listener reviewer Philip Matthews found Peirse “especially good in the film’s most difficult and unsympathetic role”; New York Newsday’s Jan Stuart argued that she "delivers a gorgeously haunted performance that is no less sympathetic for its subtlety”.
-Peirse’s performance won her best actress awards in NZ and the Fantasporto Festival in Portugal, plus another American Chlotrudis nomination.
+Listener reviewer Philip Matthews argued that Peirse was "especially good in the film’s most difficult and unsympathetic role"; New York Newsday’s Jan Stuart wrote that she "delivers a gorgeously haunted performance that is no less sympathetic for its subtlety".
+Peirse’s performance won her Best Actress awards in NZ and the Fantasporto Festival in Portugal, plus another Chlotrudis nomination.

 Sarah Peirse continues to act on stage and screen.
 Her stage career has included leading roles in Cabaret, Three Sisters, A Streetcar Named Desire, and an award-winning turn in Melbourne as Molly Sweeney.
 Overseas, her roles on television include guest appearances on Australia’s Flying Doctors, Water Rats, and Spirited, and a role as a turn-of-the-century eccentric in 2001 British hit Murder Rooms.

-Back home she was nominated for another local television award, for her work in tele-movie Aftershock (as the woman running an emergency management office, after a quake in Wellington).
+Back home she was nominated for another local television award, for her work in tele-movie Aftershock (as the woman running an emergency management office, after an earthquake in Wellington).
 She also appeared in Brendan Donovan's first feature The Hopes and Dreams of Gazza Snell, and played exasperated mother to Katherine Mansfield in 2011 tele-movie Bliss.

 Sources include